Off-World-Live/obs-spout2-plugin/README.md

 the full-screen output of the `SpoutReceiver` program.

-The `SpoutCam` is limited to standard webcam resolutions and capped at `1920x1080` and capturing the SpoutReceiver is both inefficient and limited by your current screen resolution
+The `SpoutCam` is limited to standard webcam resolutions and capped at `1920x1080` and capturing the SpoutReceiver is both inefficient and limited by your current screen resolution.

+Previously, there was no way of outputting Spout video textures from OBS.

-This plugin implements the SPOUT2 SDK and creates Source from the SPOUT shared texture
+This plugin implements the SPOUT2 SDK, creates an OBS Source from the SPOUT shared texture and a Spout output which sends the content of the OBS canvas to Spout.

+Please see installation and usage guide [here](http://docs.offworld.live/#/obs-spout-plugin/README?id=spout-plugin-for-obs-studio)

 ## Acknowledgements